 Current pregnancy rates following the use of thawed, vitrified eggs have begun to rival those achieved when fresh, unfrozen eggs are used.
 Thousands of babies have been born worldwide to those who have recovered from cancer and other serious illness, following egg vitrification.

-- Evolution of fertility preservation
+- Evolution of fertility preservation:

 In Ireland, 16,966 women of child-bearing age (15-44) were diagnosed with cancer between 2000 and 2009.
 This equates to an average of 1,885 cancer patients annually who could potentially become infertile.
-It is estimated that in the near future, one in 250 young adults will be long-term survivors of cancer.
+It’s estimated that in the near future, one in 250 young adults will be long-term survivors of cancer.

-- Is Embryo Freezing an Option?
+- Is embryo freezing an option?